 Items Intended for Competition Use Only

 Products labeled as "Competition Use Only" or "Track Use Only", are not intended for use on any vehicle driven on public roads.
+Track use only is not the same things as a weekend racer.
+Track Use Only means no VIN, no registration, we're talking a true track only Race Car.
 Such parts are solely intended for competition use only.
 Competition use is considered vehicles that are only driven on a closed course track or off-road course.
 Competition use parts should never be installed on vehicles with a VIN/active registration.

 These products will be accompanied by the following warning: